What is St Peter’s doing?

 Thirdly- we are looking at new ways to be a family.
 Groups are meeting online and by zoom.
 If you’d like to meet and talk to people, please contact the office.

 Fourthly- we look after each other.
 If you’re stuck at home, if you’re ill or need some help, please call the Vicarage on 01730260464.

-We are still the church, as completely and fully as we ever were.
-We’ve adapted and continued as a family through this crisis, as the church as through countless crises before.
+We are the church, as completely and fully as we ever were.
+We’ve adapted and continued as a family through this crisis, as the church has through countless crises before.
 We will continue to adapt, to worship, to love God and each other as the situation before us changes.